Harness the power of your voice

 Criticism is proof that you are doing something courageous.
 You are standing up, sharing ideas, and making people think.
 That’s powerful.
 And yes, it takes guts.

-Think about it—when you get criticized, it means you’ve dared to push boundaries.
-You’ve stepped out of your comfort zone, and that’s exactly where growth happens.
+Only those who make a visible contribution are criticized.
+To do so, you have to step out of your comfort zone, and that’s exactly where growth happens.
 You’ve put something out into the world that’s worth talking about, worth debating.
 And that, in itself, is an achievement.

-Public speaking isn’t about pleasing everyone.
-It’s about standing for something.
-If you’re trying to make everyone happy, you’ll end up with watered-down ideas that no one remembers.
+Public speaking isn’t about pleasing the audience.
+It’s about standing for something you believe is good for the audience.
+If you’re trying to make everyone happy, you’ll end up with watered-down ideas that resonate with no one.

 Criticism is inevitable.
-But the alternative—to say nothing, do nothing, and be nothing—is far worse.
-As a public speaker, embrace criticism, use it to grow, and realize that it’s a sign you’re on the right path.
-The fear of judgment will never go away, but neither will the potential for you to inspire, provoke thought, and create change.
+But the alternative is to say nothing, do nothing, and be nothing.
+And that is not the way of thought leaders.
+As a thought leader, you have to lead in public.
+You must embrace criticism, use it to grow, and realize that it helps you see your blind spots and also to know what the people who hear you think and feel about you.
+The fear of judgment will never go away completely, but neither will the potential for you to inspire, provoke thought, and create change.